AikoPanel/AikoPanel-Docs/aikopanel/deploy/aapanel.md

 - aaPanel Panel > App Store > Tools

-- Find the Supervisor to install, and after the installation is completed, click to fill in as follows `Setting > Add Daemon` - In Name, fill in AikoPanel , select www in Run User, select Site Directory in Start Command, fill in php artisan horizon, fill in 1 in Processes
+- Find the Supervisor to install, and after the installation is completed, click to fill in as follows `Setting > Add Daemon` - In Name, fill in AikoPanel , select www in Run User, select Site Directory in Start Command, fill in `php artisan horizon`, fill in 1 in Processes
 - After filling in, click Confirm to add and run.

 # frequently asked questions